Motiur Rahman Nizami

-Motiur Rahman Nizami (মতিউর রহমান নিজামী; 31 March 1943 – 11 May 2016) was a politician, former Minister of Bangladesh, Islamic scholar, writer, and the former leader of the Bangladesh Jamaat-e-Islami.
-He is noted for leading the terror squad Al-Badr during the Bangladesh Liberation War.
-On 29 October 2014, he was convicted of masterminding the Demra massacre by the International Crimes Tribunal of Bangladesh.
-Nizami was the Member of Parliament for the Pabna-1 constituency from 1991 to 1996 and again from 2001 to 2006.
+Motiur Rahman Nizami (মতিউর রহমান নিজামী; 31 March 1943 – 11 May 2016) was a politician, former Minister of Bangladesh, Islamic scholar, writer and a former Ameer of Bangladesh Jamaat-e-Islami.
+He was accused of leading Al-Badr during the Bangladesh War of Independence.
+On 29 October 2014, he was convicted of masterminding the Demra massacre by the International Crimes Tribunal.
+Nizami was the Member of Parliament from Pabna-1 constituency from 1991 to 1996 and again from 2001 to 2006.
 He also served as the Bangladeshi Minister of Agriculture and Minister of Industry.

-While various political entities and international organizations had originally welcomed the trials, in November 2011 Human Rights Watch criticized the government for aspects of their progress, lack of transparency, and reported harassment of defense lawyers and witnesses representing the accused.
+While various political entities and international organizations had originally welcomed the trials, in November 2011, Human Rights Watch criticised the government for aspects of their progress, lack of transparency, and purported harassment of defense lawyers and witnesses representing the accused.
 Nizami was the last high-profile suspect to be tried for war crimes of the 1971 Bangladesh Genocide; the court delayed his verdict in June 2014 because of the state of his health.

-In 2004, Nizami was convicted under separate charges for arms trafficking to the state of Assam, India and was sentenced to death, along with 13 other men in January 2014.
+In 2004, Nizami was convicted under separate charges for arms trafficking to Assam, India and was sentenced to death, along with 13 other men in January 2014.
+On 18 December 2024, the HC acquitted Nizami in the arms smuggling case filed over the sensational 10-truck arms haul in Chattogram, observing that there was nothing in the police report regarding who had smuggled the arms, from whom, and where.

 On 29 October 2014, he was convicted and sentenced to death for his role in masterminding the Demra massacre, in which 800–900 unarmed Hindu civilians were killed after the women were raped.
 He was executed by hanging at Dhaka Central Jail on 11 May 2016.
 He is the third minister of Bangladesh to be hanged.
 He was frequently listed on The 500 Most Influential Muslims.

 Early life and education

-Nizami was born on 31 March 1943 in the village of Monmothpur of Santhia Upazila at Pabna.
-His father was Lutfur Rahman Khan.
-He completed his secondary education at a madrasa.
-In 1963, he received his Kamil degree in Islamic jurisprudence from Madrasa-e-Alia in Dhaka.
-He earned his bachelor's from the University of Dhaka in 1967.
+Maulana Nizami was born in Pabna district on 31 March 1943.
+He completed his primary education in his home village of Manmathpur, and then studied in Boailmari Madrasah, Santhia.
+He passed the ‘Dakhil’ examination with first class in 1955.
+Afterwards he stood sixteenth at the ‘Alim’ (equivalent to Matriculation) examination from the then East Pakistan Madrasah Education Board in 1959.
+Then he passed the ‘Fazil’ (Honours) examination with first class in 1961.
+He obtained ‘Kamil’ (Masters) in Fiqh (Islamic Law) degree with first class from Madrasah-e-Alia, Dhaka in 1963 where he secured the second place in the Education Board.
+He also graduated from Dhaka University (DU) in 1967.